SquareBracketAssociates/101-OOP/index.md

 - simplify LAN or remove

 - Check the intro maps diagram because it is not up to date
+- Should redo the screen capture of the test chapter
 ## Done
 - revisited intro